fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 `isSelected`                    | The cell is currently selected (included in one of the current selection models).
 `isUserDataArea`                | If the cell holds actual user data.
 `value`                         | an untyped field that represents contextual information for the cell to present.
 I.e. for a text cell value you may used this represent stringified data.
-`untranslatedX`                 | The column's index into the full column list, `grid.behavior.allColumns[]` (and the data source's `fields[]` array upon which it is based).
-`y`                 | The grid row index, including the header rows.
-The first header row index === 0; the first data row index varies based on the number of header rows.
-`x`                   | The column's index into the list of columns currently active in the grid, `grid.behavior.columns[]`, representing the position of the column in the grid.
-This list is a subset of of the full list because "hidden" columns are excluded and the remaining columns can be re-ordered at any time via the UI (dragging columns around) or programmatically.
-(The active column index is not available in the config object.)
+`untranslatedX`                 | The horizontal grid coordinate measured from first data column.
+That is, the column's index into the list of columns currently active in the grid, `grid.behavior.columns[]`.
+This list is a subset of of the full list (`grid.behavior.allColumns[]`) because (a) "hidden" columns are excluded and (b) remaining columns are ordered.
+The order of the columns in this list can be re-ordered at any time programmatically or via the UI by dragging columns around.
+`y`                             | The vertical grid coordinate measured from top header row.he grid row index, including the header rows.
+Because the number of header rows can vary, the first data row index also varies.
+`x`                             | The "translated" index into the `behavior.allColumns` array.
+That is, The column's index into the full column list, `grid.behavior.allColumns[]` (and the data source's `fields[]` array upon which it is based).
-`normalizedY`                   | The data row index, where the first data row index === 0 (excludes the header rows).
+`normalizedY`                   | The vertical grid coordinate normalized to first data row.
+For the first data row, this value is always 0.
+Excludes the header rows.
-`x`                             | Legacy property === `x`.
-Use of this property triggers a deprecation warning.
-This property will be removed in a future release. _Do not use._
-`y`                             | Legacy property === `y`.
-Use of this property triggers a deprecation warning.
-This property will be removed in a future release. _Do not use._

 ### Note about the LastSelection renderer